darrelclute/pelican-openshift/README.rst

 instead of maintaining it with your OpenShift repository.
 To change themes edit the 'git clone' lines in .openshift/action_hooks/build.

-All other configuration data is stored in the conf directory, this includes Apache configuration and Pelican configuration.
+The Pelican configuration data is stored in the conf directory.

 The data directory is the expected location for all of your content, place your Markdown or reStructuredText sources here.